kikocorreoso/brythonmagic/README.md

 * -l, --libs: you can include external javascript libraries so Brython could have access to their functionality.
 You can pass the url of several several libraries separated by commas.

+[WARNING] This options may change as the brythonmagic is in active development.

-To see some examples download the notebook available in the repository and run it locally or see it in the [nbviewer](http://nbviewer.ipython.org/github/kikocorreoso/brythonmagic/blob/master/Brython%20usage%20in%20the%20IPython%20notebook.ipynb?create=1) (not all the examples will run if you choose the second option)
+To see some examples download the notebook available in the repository and run it locally or see it in the [nbviewer](http://nbviewer.ipython.org/github/kikocorreoso/brythonmagic/blob/master/Brython%20usage%20in%20the%20IPython%20notebook.ipynb?create=1) (you will loose the interactivity if you choose the second option).

 Support
 =======